A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Mara B.

-I'm a 33 year old from Italy.
-I'm here on a Student Visa and I used to work in hospitality and events but the Covid-19 completely changed my life and expectations, I can't go back home because I come from the "red area" in the North of Italy.
-I think positive but I'm a bit scared about the future.
+I’m a 33-year-old from Italy, here on a student visa.
+I used to work in hospitality and events, but COVID-19 has completely changed my life and expectations.
+I can’t go back home — I’m from the “red zone” in northern Italy.

 Samuel S.